browserengineering/book/book/invalidation.md

             self.tab.focus.layout_object.children.mark()
 ```

-Do you notice that this method *modifies* an `Element`'s `children`
+Do you notice that this method *modifies* an `Element` but `mark`s a
-field, but notifies a layout object about it?
-That makes sense,
+layout object?
+We need to mark the layout object's `children` field
-because the layout object's `children` field depends on the
+because it _depends on_ depends on the `Element`, but tracking this
-`Element`'s `children` field, but tracking this dependency manually is
+dependency manually is error-prone.
+Let's make `ProtectedField` track
-error-prone.
-Instead, let's wrap make each `Element` have a protected
+this dependency for us.

-`children` field:
+First, let's protect `Element`'s `children` field:

 ``` {.python}
 class Element: